protoblock/protoblock.github.io/_posts/2018-09-21-easy-projections.md

 ----

-There is a short period of time in any blockchain where early adopters get paid like sillicon valley startup founders! **This is where we are now with Fantasybit**
+#### There is a short period of time in any blockchain where early adopters get paid like startup founders!
+**This is where we are now with Fantasybit**

-With blockchain, the rule is to *"jump in first, and ask question later"*, as long as the software is open source, you dont need to privide any id or email address, and you are not asked for money.
+With blockchain, the rule of thumb is to *"jump in first, and ask question later"*, as long as the software is open source, and you are not asked to provide any id or email address, and you are not asked for money.

 ----

-### Get free Fantasybit coins now!
+####  Get coins now!
 No Risk.
 No ID.
-30 Seconds.
-No ID
+30 Seconds

 1. Download Software
  Desktop (Mac, Windows) - recomended